 Peter Benchley - Jaws Suntup Artist Edition

-Introduced and signed by Wendy Benchley
+Introduced by Wendy Benchley

 Illustrated and signed by John Anthony Di Giovanni

 Included with all orders are 2 genuine Little Critterz® hand-painted porcelain shark figurines and an officially-licensed Jaws hoodie (limited sizes and options (MEDIUM AND LARGE ONLY) available on a first-come first-served basis).
 PLEASE NOTE THAT INTERNATIONAL SHIPPING COSTS MAY NEED TO BE ADJUSTED FOR THESE EXTRAS - I WILL INVOICE ANY UPLIFT VIA PAYPAL.

 First published in 1974, Jaws by Peter Benchley is a riveting novel of suspense and horror that terrified millions of readers and inspired an iconic film franchise.

 When a great white shark preys upon the small seaside resort town of Amity, New York, police chief Martin Brody is one of the few residents taking the threat seriously.
 Nearly everyone in Amity wants to downplay the shark’s presence to not scare away the tourists.
 But when the body count starts to rise, Brody realizes he must find a way to kill it, even if means putting his own life on the line.